-How Does Wuhan Coronavirus Compare To MERS, SARS And The Common Cold?
+How Does Wuhan Coronavirus Compare With MERS, SARS And The Common Cold?

 A new strain of coronavirus — named 2019-nCoV — has been discovered in China.
 Viruses in the coronavirus category can cause fever, breathing difficulties, pneumonia and diarrhea.
 Some are potentially fatal.
 Others can cause the relatively mild common cold.